RubyQueen1212/Ruby-Pub-Rules/README.md

-# This project is for rules of the Ruby-Pub server
+# This project is for rules of the Ruby Pub server